Knowledge-Grounded Self-Rationalization via Extractive and Natural Language Explanations: Acknowledgments

 \section{Acknowledgments}

-Bodhisattwa Prasad Majumder was partly supported by a Qualcomm Innovation Fellowship (2020) and NSF Award \#1750063.
+We thank Vered Shwartz, Ana Marasović, the anonymous reviewers and meta-reviewers for their useful comments.
+Bodhisattwa Prasad Majumder was partly supported by a Qualcomm Innovation Fellowship (2020), UC San Diego Friends of International Center Fellowship (2022), Adobe Research Fellowship (2022), MeetElise, and NSF Award \#1750063.
 Thomas Lukasiewicz and Oana-Maria Camburu were supported by the Alan Turing Institute under the UKRI EPSRC grant EP/N510129/1 and by the UKRI EPSRC grant EP/R013667/1.
 Thomas Lukasiewicz was additionally supported by the AXA Research Fund and by the ESRC grant “Unlocking the Potential of AI for English Law”.